-In 2014, NIBC Holding completed the acquisition of Germany's Gallinat-Bank AG, whose name was changed to NIBC Bank Deutschland AG.
-The Managing Board (Vorstand) of the AG comprises Ed Langedam, Thom Rasser and Hans-Joachim Michel.
+In 2014, NIBC completed the acquisition of Germany's Gallinat-Bank AG, whose name was changed to NIBC Bank Deutschland AG.The Managing Board (Vorstand) of the AG comprises Ed Langedam, Thom Rasser and Hans-Joachim Michel.
 Members of its Supervisory Board (Aufsichtsrat) are Rob ten Heggeler, Herman Dijkhuizen and Petra van Hoeken.

-The Managing Board, which meets weekly, represents and balances the interests of all stakeholders.
-The Engagement Committee (EC) ensures a transparent, ethical and accurate decision-making process with regard to NIBC Holding's engagement of clients.
+The NIBC Managing Board, which meets weekly, represents and balances the interests of all stakeholders.
+The Engagement Committee (EC) ensures a transparent, ethical and accurate decision-making process with regard to NIBC's operations of the business and for our long-term strategy.

-long-term strategy.
 The Board also ensures we comply with relevant legislation and regulatory requirements.
 The four members of the Managing Board have thorough and in-depth knowledge of the financial sector in general and the banking sector in particular.
 For the composition of the Managing Board as per 31 December 2014, see the following table.